 Maximum Award: We will not make an award exceeding \$1,000,000 to any applicant per 12-month budget period.
+The Department plans to fully fund awards made under this notice with FY 2023 funds.

+Estimated Number of Awards: 25-30.
 Note: The Department is not bound by any estimates in this notice.

-Project Period: Up to 60 months.
+Project Period: Up to 36 months, with potential for renewal of up to an additional 24 months.